kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

     as unusable.
 After a controller from the cloud-controller-manager initializes this node, the kubelet removes this taint.

-In case a Pod is to be evicted, the node controller or the kubelet adds relevant taints with `NoExecute` effect.
+In case a node is to be drained, the node controller or the kubelet adds relevant taints with `NoExecute` effect.
 If the fault condition returns to normal the kubelet or node controller can remove the relevant taint(s).